makapuf/bitbox-fmv/README.md

 Most of the logic is encoded in the export script, the player executes each frame data and is actually quite simple.

-Each frame is coded independently - allowing jump to any frame - , and gets encoded as
+Each frame is coded independently - allowing jump to any frame - , and gets encoded as :

     - u32 event_id, frame_id
     - u32 width, height
 	- palette of 256 u16
-    - btc frame as 1 u32 for each 4x4 block (ie size=w*h/4)
+    - btc frame as 1 u32 for each 4x4 block (ie size=w*h/4) -- see blog entry for btc4
     - u8 sound[1066]
     - padding up to next 512B